rjhartman/esea-calendar-importer/README.md

 $ pip install -r requirements.txt
 ```

-3. Follow the [quickstart guide](https://developers.google.com/calendar/api/quickstart/python#enable_the_api) for the Google Calendar API to enable the API and download OAuth credentials.
-Save this to `credentials.json` in the project's root.
+3. Follow the [quickstart guide](https://developers.google.com/calendar/api/quickstart/python#enable_the_api) for the Google Calendar API to enable the API.
+You'll then have to create a service account with access to this application.
+Save the account's key pair to a JSON file, and place it in the project's root as `credentials.json`.
+You will have to share the calendar you want to import to with the service account you just created.

 4. Run the script!

 ```sh
 $ python main.py
 ```

-Upon running, the script will ask you to authenticate via OAuth in your default browser.
-Log in and allow access to calendars/events.
-Once logged in, the OAuth token will be cached under `.cache`, so this will not be necessary again until the token expires.

 ## Configuration Values